luisdiogo2071317/azure-docs.pt-pt/articles/databox/data-box-disk-deploy-ordered.md

 ## <a name="track-the-order"></a>Controlar a encomenda

-Depois que fazer a encomenda, pode controlar o estado da encomenda a partir do portal de pré-visualização do Azure.
+Depois de fazer a encomenda, pode controlar o estado da encomenda a partir do portal do Azure.
 Vá para a sua encomenda e, em seguida, aceda a **Descrição Geral** para ver o estado.
 O portal mostra a tarefa no estado **Encomendado**.

 ![Estado do disco do Data Box Disk encomendado](media/data-box-disk-deploy-ordered/data-box-portal-ordered.png)